What Is the Optimal Press Release Length?

 Press Release Length and Details

 Press releases should be no longer than one page.
-That means that your press release should be roughly 400 words long.
-You should divide these 400 words over three to four paragraphs.
+That means that your press release should be roughly 400 words long (300-500 words).

 The first paragraph outlines your announcement.
 It should touch upon each of the 5 w’s, giving clear detail as to why your news is important.
 Lead with the big news and lure the reader in for more information.